robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems.md

 [Maximum Subarray](/computer-science/algorithms/algorithmic-problems/maximum-subarray) - Find the contiguous subarray that has the largest sum.

 # [Binary Search](/computer-science/algorithms/binary-search)
+## Maximum Count of Positive Integer and Negative Integer
+Given an array nums sorted in non-decreasing order, return the maximum between the number of positive integers and the number of negative integers.

+In other words, if the number of positive integers in nums is pos and the number of negative integers is neg, then return the maximum of pos and neg.
+Note that 0 is neither positive nor negative.
+### First Attempt
 ## Find First Position of Element in Array sorted in non-increasing order ($O(\log n)$)
 Use iterative binary search.
 Initialize low = 0